Undergraduate Major Frequently Asked Questions

 Is it possible to study abroad in MSE?Click to Open

 Students need to take responsibility for identifying their educational goals abroad (i.e. which degree requirements they would like to complete) and receiving appropriate department pre-approvals for those courses so that they can be assured the credits will transfer.
 Major courses need to be approved by their department, advisor approved electives need to be approved by their Faculty Advisor, and liberal studies need to be approved by Engineering Advising.
-Global Learning is a resource for researching and applying to other institutions.

 What are the requirements for good academic standing in MSE at Cornell?Click to Open